canonical/rockcraft/docs/explanation/chisel.rst

 highly-customized and specialized slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications.
-It is ideal to support the creation of container images that are smaller than those contructed using full Debian packages, but which are equally functional.
+It is ideal to support the creation of container images that are smaller than those constructed using full Debian packages, but which are equally functional.

 .. _Chisel: https://github.com/canonical/chisel